 Mexican law regulates the processing of PII in services, applications, and infrastructure in cloud computing.
-That is, the external provision of computer services on demand that involves the supply of infrastructure, platform, or software distributed in a flexible manner, using virtual procedures, on resources dynamically shared.
+That is the external provision of computer services on demand that involves the supply of infrastructure, platform, or software distributed flexibly, using virtual procedures, on resources dynamically shared.
 For these purposes, the data controller may resort to cloud computing by general contractual conditions or clauses.

-These services may only be used when the provider:

-complies at least with the following:
+These services may only be used when the provider complies at least with the following:

-- has and uses policies to protect personal data similar to the applicable principles and duties set out in the Law and these Regulations; - makes transparent subcontracting that involves information about the service that is provided; - abstains from including conditions in providing the service that authorises or permits it to assume the ownership of the information about which the service is provided; and - maintains confidentiality with respect to the personal data for which it provides the service; and - has mechanisms at least for: - disclosing changes in its privacy policies or conditions of the service it provides; - permitting the data controller to limit the type of processing of personal data for which it provides the service;

-- establishing and maintaining adequate security measures to protect the personal data for which it provides the service; - ensuring the suppression of personal data once the service has been provided to the data controller and that the latter may recover it; and - impeding access to personal data by those who do not have proper authority for access or in the event of a request duly made by a competent authority and informing data controller.
+- has and uses policies to protect personal data similar to the applicable principles and duties set out in the Federal Law for the Protection of Personal Data and these Regulations; - makes transparent subcontracting that involves information about the service that is provided; - abstains from including conditions in providing the service that authorises or permits it to assume the ownership of the information about which the service is provided; - maintains confidentiality concerning the personal data for which it provides the service; and - has mechanisms at least for: - disclosing changes in its privacy policies or conditions of the service it provides; - permitting the data controller to limit the type of processing of personal data for which it provides the service; - establishing and maintaining adequate security measures to protect the personal data for which it provides the service; - ensuring the suppression of personal data once the service has been provided to the data controller and that the latter may recover it; and - impeding access to personal data by those who do not have proper authorisation for access or in the event of a request duly made by a competent authority and informing data controller.
 In any case, the data controller may not use services that do not ensure the proper protection of PII.

-The guidelines have not been issued yet to regulate the processing of PII in cloud computing.
+No guidelines have yet been issued to regulate the processing of PII in cloud computing.